rash805115/hookup/README.md

 hi hookup
 ======

-Android App to Hookup with people nearby and having same interests
+Android App to Hookup with people nearby and having same interests to connect